swetha-b/jekyll-template/README.md

 ### Images
 1. Add images under `img` directory
 1. Use an absolute path, not a relative path.
 Use `/img/someimage.png`, not `img/someimage.png`.
 Note the leading slash.
-1. **NOTE: ** Never overwrite/update existing images.
-Images are cached for a year, so they will not be updated.
-If you want to update an image, create a new one and use it instead.

 ## Working with blogs
 See https://jekyllrb.com/docs/posts/